caseykneale/ChemometricsTools.jl/README.md

 Well we get an assertion error.

 ### Automated Pipeline Example
 We can take advantage of how pipelines are created; at their core they are tuples of transforms/functions.
 So if we can make an array of transforms and set some conditions they can be stored and applied to unseen data.
-A fun example of an automated transform pipeline is in the whimsical paper written by Willem Windig et. al's.
-That paper is called 'Loopy Multiplicative Scatter Transform'.
+A fun example of an automated transform pipeline is in the whimsical paper written by Willem Windig et. al. That paper is called 'Loopy Multiplicative Scatter Transform'.
 Below I'll show how we can implement that algorithm here (or anything similar) with ease.
 *Loopy MSC: A Simple Way to Improve Multiplicative Scatter Correction.
 Willem Windig, Jeremy Shaver, Rasmus Bro.
 Applied Spectroscopy.
 2008.
 Vol 62, issue: 10, 1153-1159*

 First let's look at the classic Diesel data before applying Loopy MSC